 - The seller shall provide the purchaser with an EPA-approved lead hazard information pamphlet.
 Such pamphlets include the EPA document entitled Protect Your Family From Lead in Your Home (EPA - 747-K-94-001) or an equivalent pamphlet that has been approved for use in that State by EPA. - 2.
 The seller shall disclose to the purchaser the presence of any known lead-based paint and/or lead-based paint hazards in the target housing being sold.
-The seller shall also disclose any additional information available concerning the known lead-based paint and/or lead-based paint hazards, such as the basis for the determination that lead-based paint and/or lead-based paint hazards, and the lead-based paint and/or lead-based paint hazards, and the condition of the painted surfaces. - 3.
-The seller shall disclose to each agent the presence of any known leadbased paint and/or lead-based paint hazards in the target housing being sold and the existence of any available records or reports pertaining to lead-based paint and/or lead-based paint hazards.
-The seller shall also disclose any additional information available concerning the known lead-based paint and/or lead-based paint hazards, such as the basis for the determination that lead-based paint and/or leadbased paint hazards exist, the location of the lead-based paint and/or lead-based paint hazards, and the condition of the painted surfaces.
+The seller shall also disclose any additional information available concerning the known lead-based paint and/or lead-based paint hazards, such as the basis for the determination that lead-based paint and/or lead-based paint hazards exist, the location of the lead-based paint and/or lead-based paint hazards, and the condition of the painted surfaces. - 3.
+The seller shall disclose to each agent the presence of any known lead-based paint and/or lead-based paint hazards in the target housing being sold and the existence of any available records or reports pertaining to lead-based paint and/or lead-based paint hazards.
+The seller shall also disclose any additional information available concerning the known lead-based paint and/or lead-based paint hazards, such as the basis for the determination that lead-based paint and/or lead-based paint hazards exist, the location of the lead-based paint and/or lead-based paint hazards, and the condition of the painted surfaces. - 4.
+The seller shall provide the purchaser with any records or reports available to the seller pertaining to lead-based paint and/or leadbased paint hazards in the target housing being sold.
+This requirement includes records and reports regarding common areas.
+This requirement also includes records and reports regarding other residential dwellings in multifamily target housing, provided that such information is part of an evaluation or reduction of lead-based paint and/or lead-based paint hazards in the target housing as a whole.